TSN Dermatology Skin Specialist Clinic

 A consultation with a dermatologist in Singapore can help determine the most appropriate treatment based on tumour type, location, and patient factors.

-What to expect at a skin cancer clinic in Singapore
+What to Expect at a Skin Cancer Clinic in Singapore

 When visiting a skin cancer clinic in Singapore for Mohs surgery, patients can expect:

-1. Pre-operative consultation: The Singapore dermatologist will review your diagnosis and medical history and explain the procedure.
+The Singapore dermatologist will review your diagnosis and medical history and explain the procedure.

-2. Surgical procedure: The Mohs micrographic surgeon removes the visible tumour and examines the tissue under a microscope.
+The Mohs micrographic surgeon removes the visible tumour and examines the tissue under a microscope.
 If cancer cells remain, additional layers are removed until clear margins are achieved.

-3. Reconstruction: Once the cancer is fully removed, the wound is repaired.
+Once the cancer is fully removed, the wound is repaired.
 This may involve simple sutures or more complex reconstruction, depending on the size and location.

-4. Follow-up care: Patients are monitored for healing and recurrence, with regular skin checks recommended.
+Patients are monitored for healing and recurrence, with regular skin checks recommended.

-Choosing the right Mohs micrographic surgeon in Singapore
+Choosing the Right Mohs Micrographic Surgeon in Singapore

 When selecting a skin cancer surgeon, consider the following